Carnegie Mellon University

 Executive Branch

-The Executive Branch consists of four individuals:
+The Executive Branch consists of two individuals:

 These individuals and their committees serve the entire student body, graduate and undergraduate.
 They are elected in a campus-wide election each Spring.